 Pour in your honey in stages, regularly stop to lightly tap the bottom of your jar on the bench.
 This ensures all spaces are being filled with honey and there are no air pockets.
 Fill the jar with honey until it covers the garlic cloves - but don't fill to the top!

-You will notice your garlic cloves float to the top of the jar within a day or two.
-Don't be concerned with this as they are covered in honey and therefore won't go mouldy.
+Within a day or two, you will notice your garlic cloves float to the top of the jar.
+Normally with any lacto-fermenting, this is a total NO NO. But, don't be concerned with this as they are covered in honey and therefore won't go mouldy.
+Give the jar a gentle shake and turn each day to help keep them covered in honey.

 Place your jar on a plate in a cool, dark spot like your pantry for 30 days.
 Each day, release the lid to 'burp' out rich garlicky gases (prepare your nostrils for an assault)!